WG 9: Flexibility Markets

 Lead: Spain (supported by Austria, Belgium, and Switzerland)

-This task aims to identify the location of flexibility markets (markets in which flexibility is bought or sold) within the overall electricity market landscape and to review and present the emerging options for coordinating them.
+The aim of this task is to identify the location of flexibility markets (i.e. markets in which flexibility is bought or sold) within the overall electricity market landscape and to review and present the emerging options for coordinating these markets.

-Objectives include reviewing and enhancing market-based coordination among system operators for increased accessibility of wholesale electricity markets, particularly for small local resources.
+The objectives include reviewing and improving market-based coordination among system operators to increase the accessibility of wholesale electricity markets, particularly for small local resources.

-Additionally, the task aims to review tools and platforms developed to facilitate the coordination and standardization of flexibility markets.
-The task plans to produce the following outputs:
+The task also aims to review tools and platforms developed to facilitate the coordination and standardisation of flexibility markets.
+It will produce the following outputs:

 • A short report on different coordination mechanisms for flexibility markets